guerrinharj/guerrinharj/README.md

 <h1> Gabriel Guerra </h1>

-<p>Hi, my name is Gabriel Guerra, I’m a NaN years old developer based in Rio de Janeiro, Brazil,
+<p>Hi, my name is Gabriel Guerra, I’m a full stack developer based in Rio de Janeiro, Brazil,
 mainly working with the Ruby on Rails framework, although I also deal with other roles, such as maintaining a small devops operation by constantly setting up Docker and the CI pipelines of Git repositories, and also dealing with the Vue.JS framework for basic front end